Ajay-Vikram-Singh/Codsoft/README.md

 # Codsoft
- it is a repository to show all task task 1 - chatbot with rule based response task 2 - tic tac toe AI
+ it is a repository to show all task.
+ Task 1 - chatbot with rule based response.
+ Task 2 - tic tac toe AI.
- TASK 4 - Reccommendation System
+ Task 4 - Reccommendation System